MonoNeon: Early life

 Thomas was raised in a musical family, the son of a bass guitarist.
-He began playing bass at the age of four years, independent of formal lessons (self-taught).
+MonoNeon's grandfather was jazz pianist, Charles Thomas, played with Ron Carter, Billy Higgins, etc. He began playing bass at the age of four years old, independent of formal lessons (self-taught), playing in church and practicing in his grandma's living room.
 When he was about 11 or 12 years old, he performed with Bar-Kays, playing bass guitar.
+Larry Dodson would call Thomas as on stage to play a bass solo with the band.

 Education

-During his brief stay at Berklee College of Music he shared the stage with David Fiuczynski.
-After his departure from Berklee in 2010, Thomas went to Los Angeles to perform with Fiuczynski and Alex Bailey (drummer) at the Musicians Institute and The Baked Potato.
+During his brief stay at Berklee College of Music MonoNeon studied microtonality and performed with David Fiuczynski.

 Professional background

 Playing style

 While Thomas is right-handed, he plays left-handed on an upside down right-handed bass guitar, which allows him to use heavy string bending on the upper strings.
 Thomas' slapping style/technique is unique because he is executing everything upside-down, while traditionally using the thumb for slaps and fingers for pops.
-He also uses fingers and palm-muting to create what can be described as a warm, muffled timbre, as well as for maximum control of the length or sustain of notes.
-In a free/improvisational setting, listeners may hear the use of Indian melodic inflections and ornaments in Thomas' playing, including the use of gamakas.
-Another trademark is his use of randomness and mistakes in performance, taking unintentional ideas made in error, and spontaneously turning them into useable or intentional material.
+In a free/improvisational setting, listeners may hear the use of Indian melodic inflections and ornaments in Thomas' playing, including the use of gamakas and playing in between cents.
+Another trademark is his use of randomness and mistakes in performance, taking unintentional ideas made in error, and spontaneously turning them into usable or intentional material.

+MonoNeon's sense of fashion, featuring vibrant quilted outfits and crochet masks, mirrors his music, which is just as unconventional and expressive.

-Thomas' overall playing style on bass can be described as "funky with unusual characteristics".
+MonoNeon's overall playing style on bass can be described as "funky with unusual characteristics".
+His sound is combination of bold use of dissonance and unpredictable phrasing.
 Marcus Miller, among others, has praised his unique playing style.
 His musical background is heavily influenced by Southern soul, blues and funk.
 In a Bass Player magazine interview, Miller mentioned Thomas as one of several "young bad cats" he has met on the scene.

 In 2009, Thomas was featured on the GospelChops Bass Sessionz Vol.1 project with Andrew Gouche, Hadrien Feraud, Damian Erskine, Janek Gwizdala, Anthony Nembhard, and Robert "Bubby" Lewis.

 In 2010, Thomas played bass on the Libra Scale album by Grammy Award-winning artist Ne-Yo, and the album Directions by Forest Won with Georgia Anne Muldrow.
 Thomas was featured in the article, "Bass to the Future", in issue 52 of the UK Bass Guitar magazine.